 The best customer success operations employ advanced software and technology systems to manage every aspect of the customer relationship, so you need someone with a deep knowledge of CRM platforms.
 Talented CSMs will be able to leverage these systems to improve the customer relationship, knowing what metrics to track, the methods necessary for data collection, and how to operationalize those insights to improve outcomes.

 CSMs will also improve the quality and frequency of communication between your company and your customers through the use of video conferencing, chatbots, and messaging applications – it’s important they have a strong understanding of these technologies as well.

 Every touchpoint a customer has with your company is an opportunity for flawless execution and incremental improvement.
 Orchestrating all of the moving parts within the relationship takes a conductor to lead the way.
 CSMs have a responsibility to the customer to proactively identify opportunities, ideate solutions, engage the rest of their team to make change happen, manage expectations, and communicate all of this to the customer.
 This takes someone with personal accountability, initiative, flexibility, and a strong sense of cultural, business, and tactical needs.

-Look for these five traits – Operator, Educator, Dot-Connector, Techie, and Conductor – when recruiting and hiring your customer success team.
-If you take the time and spend the resources to build out a high-performing team of CSMs, you’ll be better positioned to reduce churn risk, build stronger customer relationships, and grow your recurring revenue.
+When recruiting and hiring your customer success team you have to take the time and spend the resources to build out a high-performing team of CSMs.
+You’ll be better positioned to reduce churn risk, build stronger customer relationships, and grow your recurring revenue.

 Leading B2B companies around the globe rely on ServiceSource’s Customer Success solution to transform their customer relationships.
 Reach out at any time – we’d love to learn how we can do the same for your business!